Nell87/forecasting_fuelprice/README.md

 - Best practices:

 ## To do next
-The project has some improvements
+The project has some improvements to do